RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 Comparing Equation \eqref{eq:NN_optimization_problem} with the LDDMM PGA optimization problem in Equation \eqref{eq:LDDMM_PGA}, we see several similarities and differences.
 In both problems, we optimize over latent vectors $z_i$ and weights to define diffeomorphisms.
 However, in LDDMM PGA, the weights construct a linear relationship between the latent vectors and discrete initial velocity vector fields, while the weights in our model parameterize neural networks.
 This parameterization yields a nonlinear relationship between latent vectors and the time-dependent velocity vector fields.
-Moreover, the velocity vector fields and the template are not discretized in our model.
-Hence, our model still views the velocity vector fields and the template as elements of infinite-dimensional spaces, making the model resolution-independent.
-Finally, due to the nonlinear relationship between latent vectors and velocity vector fields, and the infinite-dimensional nature of the vector fields, it is not possible to enforce the orthogonality properties of LDDMM PGA using an orthogonal weight matrix $W$ as shown in Equation \eqref{eq:LDDMM_PGA}.
+Compared to the linear relationship, the nonlinear relationship makes the latent space more difficult to navigate as it is a-priori unclear how a change in latent space affects the velocity vector fields.
+Moreover, our model does not use a grid-based or spatial discretization for the velocity vector fields and the template.
+Instead, our model parameterizes them via INRs, making the model resolution independent.
+By optimizing the weights of the INRs, the model searches over finite-dimensional nonlinear submanifolds of full infinite-dimensional spaces.
+Specifically, within these submanifolds, our model searches for the best template and nonlinear submanifold of time-dependent velocity vector fields.
+Finally, due to the nonlinear relationship between latent vectors and velocity vector fields, and the INR representation of the vector fields, it is not possible to enforce the orthogonality properties of LDDMM PGA using an orthogonal weight matrix $W$ as shown in Equation \eqref{eq:LDDMM_PGA}.